yc2002/sommify-data-task/README.md

 ## Language Detection

-fasttext library provides pre-trained language detection models with high accuracy and low time cost and is the most efficient among popular language detection tools like langdetect, langid and spaCY.
-We will implement our approach based on fasttext.
+'fasttext' library provides pre-trained language detection models with high accuracy and low time cost and is the most efficient among popular language detection tools like langdetect, langid and spaCY.
+We will implement our approach based on 'fasttext'.

 ## Potential approach (Heuristic)